bensutherland/ms_cgig_chr8_oshv1/20_docs/README_LR_panel_GWAS.md

 ### 04. Plot results ###
 Produce Manhattan plots from the GEMMA output by setting the filename and interactively running `01_scripts/chr8_oshv1_amp_03_gemma_results.R`.

+Once this is completed, rename the `03_results` folder with an informative name to preserve it.
+Then use git checkout to bring back the original via:
+`git checkout 03_results/.gitignore`

 [Back to main README](https://github.com/bensutherland/ms_cgig_chr8)